hanhanhan-kim/cold_stage/README.md

 ### Bang-bang control

 My firmware originally implemented a [bang-bang control](https://en.wikipedia.org/wiki/Bang%E2%80%93bang_control) scheme.
+The bang-bang control firmware I wrote can be found [here](https://github.com/hanhanhan-kim/cold_stage/blob/master/firmware/pwm_dc_ds18b20_bangbang_loop/pwm_dc_ds18b20_bangbang_loop.ino).
 In this system, the Peltier is in one of two discrete states: full blast (100% duty cycle) or nothing at all (0% duty cycle).
 When under bang-bang control, the Peltier starts off in full blast mode so that it can reach its setpoint, the desired temperature, as fast as it can.
 Upon reaching the setpoint, the Peltier fails to cease cooling in time, and so the Peltier undershoots the desired temperature.
 This undershooting triggers the Peltier to enter its total off state, so that the temperature can rise back up towards the setpoint, as quickly (and as passively) as possible.
 Under this regime, the Peltier overshoots its setpoint, which causes the device to enter its 100% duty cycle state again.
 This infinite oscillation between the two discrete 100% and 0% duty cycle states actually hovers around the setpoint, reasonably tightly, and with acceptable latency.
 See this figure I generated from a single trial of temperature measurements while my Peltier was under bang-bang control:

 ![Bang-bang control of Peltier with 17 C setpoint](plots/temps_vs_time_for_bangbang.png)